Our Story

 Kaci Kit are aware that they are quite unconventional in regards to their new brand of clothing and homeware products in so much as when the public go to purchase clothes from a high street shop or a chain of shops they don’t have much idea about who designed their garment pattern which is the initial enticer to the clothing one may purchase.
 Obviously, the style and cut are equally as important.

-This duo are aware that their patterns won’t appeal to everyone as most of their designs are bold, bright and a little quirky.
+This duo are aware that their bold patterns/designs won’t appeal to everyone being they are bold, bright and a little quirky.
 However, for those who like to wear colour during the winter months this is the place to come.
 When high street stores approach the winter months it is difficult to find nice bright clothing for your winter holidays in the sun.
 Kaci Kit have that fixed as they will keep all of their clothing and accessories online all year round to make it available to you when you need it.

 Another USP of Kaci Kit is seeing a pattern on one product and wanting to have it on a completely different product is a real possibility.